itsayellow/biorad1sc_doc/file_1sc_spec.md

 ### Data Container Fields

 Data Container fields have Field Types greater than 102.
+(Note: this may not strictly be true. (?)
+To be sure treat any Data Field in odd-numbered Data Blocks as Data Container fields.)

 Each of these contains data, the format of which is determined by the last Field Type 100 that is paired with them by an item in Field Type 101.